 After observing numerous meetings, it is clear that school districts need to have more support on how to run an effective SHAC.
 As a result of school funding in Texas, smaller or less funded districts may not have the personnel to fully support a SHAC and members.
 Fully supported SHACs can have a positive impact students in the community, and while the Department of State and Health Services developed a guide for SHACs in 2015, it is now 2020, and needs for our youth have entirely changed.

 When board members work hard to create a strong SHAC, they can effectively discuss topics like teen pregnancy prevention and instruction on healthy lifestyles and mental health.
 Effective conversations and community input can significantly impact the lives of the youth in the communities and move the district in a positive direction.

 Changes to sex education can take a great amount of time and effort, and it all starts with the SHAC.
 SHAC members have the power to understand the problems their community and the district is facing and find ways to improve the issues by reviewing programs that can reduce teen pregnancy, promote healthy nutrition, and support mental health, helping students learn how to make healthier decisions.

-Monica Rivera serves as the Curriculum Program Manager for Healthy Futures of Texas, primarily helping school districts across Texas adopt, train, and implement Big Decisions.
+Monica Rivera serves as the Director of School District Health Initiatives for Healthy Futures of Texas, primarily helping school districts across Texas adopt, train, and implement Big Decisions.
 She’s an immigrant, proud big sister, and appreciates family time.